Horsfield Tortoise Natural History

 The Horsfield Tortoise During Your Day Out in Kent

-The Horsfield Tortoise at Wingham Wildlife Park is female and can be seen living alongside our Aldabra Giant Tortoises and Hermann’s Tortoises in between our large outside play area and Dinosaur Zoo.
+The Horsfield Tortoise at Wingham Wildlife Park can be seen living alongside our Hermann’s Tortoises in an external vivarium attached to the reptile house, opposite the meerkats.